7Block Labs

 1. Deploy Multiple Monitoring Layers

-• Third-party services for added redundancy and reliability.
+• Third-party services to bring in that extra layer of redundancy and reliability.

 2. Use Secure and Distributed Infrastructure